ZsokaM/brainTabs/README.md

 - paper style editing (flowing text, no separate page for editing)
 - sharing functionality and multiple collaborators

-#### Special shout out to my fantastic classmate Sam, and teacher Michael for their input and help.

 ## Contact information
 https://github.com/ZsokaM